Technology uses sensors embedded in road to provide information on empty spaces

 “Congestion and driving at low speeds significantly increases pollutants form cars, so we want people to find a space and park as quickly as possible.”

-The roll out follows a pilot project, which begun early this year and in which 225 sensors were installed in streets around the centre of the city.
+The roll out follows a pilot project, which began early this year and in which 225 sensors were installed in streets around the centre of the city.

 Paul Gillespie, Smart Parking’s group chief executive officer, said: “The launch of the Smart Parking system is an important step in realising Cardiff’s vision of being a high quality, liveable smart city.
 Through the use of this innovative technology and the information it gathers, the city now has the opportunity to better understand the dynamics of traffic and parking.”